SarraELGHALI/niryo_one_matlab/README.md

 # **Niryo One - MATLAB interface**

 This repository has MATLAB code and functions to execute Niryo One - MATLAB interface.
-This interface connects Niryo-one to MATLAB in order to execute certain command:
+This interface connects Niryo-one to MATLAB to analyze differences between planned trajectory and executed trajectory. this project connect to[ niryo one ros](https://github.com/NiryoRobotics/niryo_one_ros)
+## list of Niryo One -MATLAB inetface functionality :
 -	Activate/ Disactivate learning Mode.
 -	Calibrate Motors .
 -	Request New Calibration.
 -	Send command to Niryo one.
 -	Plot planned and executed trajectory.
--	 Plot an Analyze differences between planned trajectory and executed trajectory.
+-	Plot differences between planned trajectory and executed trajectory.
 -	Export/import Data.
 -	Get Hardware Status parameters.
 -	Display logs applications.